sakilabs/openbts/README.md

 - [ ] Add support for UKE (Urząd Komunikacji Elektronicznej)'s data locations of stations
 - [ ] Add support to see radiolines (with data from [here](https://bts.mserv.ovh/))
 - [x] Add docker support (Dockerfile & docker compose)
+- [ ] Redesign frontend
+  - Make left sidebar, with search options, sticky or on hover it slides onto screen,
+  - Map itself in the container with rounded corners
+  - Use dark colors
+  - Redesign the list UI (move it to left sidebar)
+  - Allow searching via user's GPS in search bar instead of asking for it immediately on visit, or by typing address (could use openstreetmap service for that)

 Stack
 ----